 The dreaded wheel of death, the all-important attachment refusing to download and the horrifying notification telling you you’re at your data limit.
 Take a deep breath of fresh mountain air and connect to Whistler’s free WiFi.

 Find a seat, picnic table, grassy lawn and rest assured that you’ll be able to tackle those emails without wanting to launch your laptop into the ether.
-Here are the spots in Whistler Village where you can access free WiFi:
+Here are the spots with free WiFi you can use when remote working in Whistler.

 - Whistler Olympic Plaza